xnau/pardibee/readme.txt

 == Upgrade Notice ==

 = 1.7.1.5 =
-Version 1.7.1.5 is a minor bugfix upgrade
+Version 1.7.1.5 is a bugfix upgrade; essential to all PHP 7 users

 == Plugin Support ==